Quantum Satake in type A: part I: Diagrammatic proofs for

 \begin{prop} Suppose that $K \subsetneq S$.
 A diagram whose external regions only contain primary colors in $K$ will reduce to diagrams where every region only contains primary colors in $K$. \end{prop}

 This is a restatement of the fullness of $\iota_K$.
 We now summarize the argument.

-Suppose that $K = \{b,y\}$ and call any color not contained in $K$ ``reddish."
+Suppose that $K = \{b,y\}$.
+The region colors we wish to remove, namely $r, o, p$, we will call ``reddish."
 Recall that we have also colored the strands in our diagrams, so that a red strand separates reddish regions from non-reddish regions.
 Any diagram without external reddish regions but with some internal reddish region must have a clockwise red loop.
 Color-removal is equivalent to the statement that diagrams without clockwise loops will span all diagrams in $\DC$.

 A diagram without any crossings or closed $1$-manifolds is called a \emph{crossingless matching (with boxes)}.
 It is built entirely of cups, caps, and boxes.
 A crossingless matching with featureless boundary must be a box.
 One nice feature of crossingless matchings on simply-connected domains is that they necessarily have a cup/cap on the boundary (i.e. two adjacent points connected by a strand).
 However, this does not hold true of crossingless matchings on non-simply-connected domains, such as a configuration of radii on an annulus.